Renault Formula One crash controversy: FIA appeal

-On 11 January 2010, the FIA announced that they would appeal the decision of the Tribunal de Grande Instance to overturn the bans imposed on Flavio Briatore and Pat Symonds.
-The FIA reinstated the bans while the appeal was active, but stated that drivers managed by Briatore would be granted their superlicences for 2010.
+On 11 January 2010, the FIA announced that they would appeal the decision of the Tribunal de Grande Instance to overturn the bans imposed on Briatore and Symonds.
+The FIA reinstated the bans while the appeal was active, but stated that drivers managed by Briatore would be granted their super licences for 2010.
 On 12 April, the FIA announced a settlement with Briatore and Symonds, and that the legal action had been ended.
 Both men agreed not to work in Formula One until 2013, nor any other FIA-sanctioned championship until the end of 2011.

-Libel case against Renault
+Libel case against Renault F1

-On 7 December 2010 it was announced that Piquet and his father had won a libel case against Renault at the High Court based on the allegations described above.
-Renault apologised to the Piquets and paid them substantial damages.
-Admitting they libelled the duo, a Renault statement read: "The team accepts, as it did before the World Motor Sport Council, that the allegations made by Nelson Piquet Junior were not false.
+On 7 December 2010 it was announced that Piquet Jr. and his father had won a libel case against Renault F1 at the High Court based on the allegations described above.
+Renault F1 apologised to the Piquets and paid them substantial damages.
+Admitting they libelled the duo, a Renault F1 statement read: "The team accepts, as it did before the World Motor Sport Council, that the allegations made by Nelson Piquet Junior were not false.
 As a result, these serious allegations contained in our press release were wholly untrue and unfounded, and we withdraw them unequivocally.
 We would like to apologise unreservedly to Mr Piquet Junior and his father for the distress and embarrassment caused as a result.
 As a mark of the sincerity of our apology and regret, we have agreed to pay them a substantial amount of damages for libel as well as their costs, and have undertaken not to repeat these allegations at any time in the future.
 It also accepts that Mr Piquet Junior and his father did not invent these allegations to blackmail the team into allowing him to drive for them for the remainder of the 2009 season."